Islay single malts

 Islay single malts are the single malt Scotch whiskies made on Islay (/ˈaɪlə/ EYE-lə) or Ìle in Gaelic, one of the southernmost of the Inner Hebridean Islands located off the west coast of Scotland.
 Islay is one of five whisky distilling localities and regions in Scotland whose identity is protected by law.

 The region is characterised by whiskies with a peat smoke aroma, such as Laphroaig, Lagavulin and Ardbeg.
-In total, there are nine active distilleries on this island which measures only 25 × 15 mi, and the industry is Islay's second largest employer after agriculture.
+In total, there are ten active distilleries on this island which measures only 25 × 15 mi, and the industry is Islay's second largest employer after agriculture.
 Islay is a centre of "whisky tourism", and hosts a "Festival of Malt and Music" known as Fèis Ìle each year on the last week of May, with events and tastings celebrating the cultural heritage of the island.

 History

 Some sources indicate that Irish monks may have been the first to distill whisky on the island in the early 1300s.
 According to Visit Scotland, "most of Islay's original distilleries [some no longer in business] started as farm distilleries and retreated to secluded glens and caves during the 17th century when the excise man came calling."

 Another source is more specific: "Islay’s past is pervaded by innumerable tales of home distilling, smuggling and illegal whisky production" and adds that the eight older distilleries all began as small, illicit producers.
 All were built near water since grain was shipped on boats and the finished whisky was transported via water.
 For centuries, the whisky was usually aged in sherry casks but bourbon casks from the U.S. are now also frequently used.

 In 1806, the Right Hon.
 Allan Maconochie, Lord Meadowbank at the Circuit Court at Inverary heard the case against Donald, Duncan and Neil, sons of Dugald Mackiachan, all residing in the island of Islay, accused of breaking into a room or cellar possessed by Benjamin Campbell, activing supervisor in said island, and stealing from thence 125 gallons of whisky, and they failing to appear to stand trial, sentence of fugitation was pronounced against them.